-Bruce Strong is a shareholder in Anderson Kill's New York office.
-Bruce's practice concentrates in insurance recovery, exclusively on behalf of policyholders, along with corporate and commercial litigation, including cryptocurrrency disputes.
+Bruce Strong is a shareholder in Anderson Kill's New York and Philadelphia offices.
+Bruce's practice concentrates in insurance recovery, exclusively on behalf of policyholders, along with corporate and commercial litigation.

 Bruce has successfully represented clients in a host of complex legal matters, including multi-district class action litigation and multi-million dollar property and liability insurance disputes in both state and federal courts up to the highest levels, and in arbitration.